-This program is designed to strengthen the religious basis of the individual’s life and work, whether in a secular career or church-related career, by providing the individual with a general theological understanding as well as the opportunity for in-depth study and specialization.
-The curriculum is organized:
+This program is designed to strengthen the religious basis of the individual’s life and work, whether in a secular career or church-related career.

-- To facilitate the attainment of survey knowledge of the Catholic theological tradition with the possibility of attaining a focused knowledge in a specific discipline.
+- facilitate the attainment of survey knowledge of the Catholic theological tradition with the possibility of attaining a focused knowledge in a specific discipline

-- To enable students to think theologically by considering different theological areas, perspectives, and methods.
+- enable students to think theologically by considering different theological areas, perspectives, and methods

 Foundational Courses (5 units)